aws/aws-cdk/packages/aws-cdk-lib/core/README.md

 #### Behavior Summary

 - When `overwrite` is `false` (default):
   - Existing `removalPolicy` set by the user is preserved.
-The aspect will skip applying the policy to such resources.
+Applying the policy to such resources will be skipped.

 - When `overwrite` is `true`:
   - The existing `removalPolicy` is ignored, and the specified policy is applied unconditionally.